ecoiahq/content-ops-starter/content/pages/our-team.md

     subtitle: "Strategic Thinkers.
 Passionate Creatives.\_Impact-Driven Innovators."
     text: >
       At Ecoia, we believe in the power of storytelling, strategy, and creativity to drive real change.
+We are a collective of purpose-led professionals—strategists, designers, storytellers, and digital
-Our team is made up of purpose-led professionals who are dedicated to helping mission-driven organisations, ethical brands, and social enterprises amplify their impact.
+      specialists—committed to helping mission-driven organisations, ethical
+      brands, and social enterprises amplify their impact.
     actions:
       - type: Button
         label: See open positions